SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/detailedsa-nonseasonal.md

 3. The seasonality tests performed for the original time series[^1] are ambiguous.
-Some suggest that seasonality is not present (the outcomes of three tests: the auto-correlation at seasonal lags, the spectral peaks test and the seasonal dummies test indicate no seasonality in the original time series).
+Some suggest that seasonality is not present (the outcomes of three tests: the auto-correlation at seasonal lags, the spectral peaks test and the seasonal dummies test all indicate no seasonality in the original time series).
 These tests are available in the *Diagnostic* section of the output tree.
-The descriptions of the tests are given in 3.4.1.The seasonality tests can be also executed independently from the seasonal adjustment process, as it is shown in 3.4.1.
+The descriptions of these tests are given in 3.4.1.
+The seasonality tests can also be executed independently from the seasonal adjustment process, as it is shown in 3.4.1.